Summer and epic sunsets go hand in hand. Up the ante and catch one with the surrounds of a national park. Here are our top picks.

 South Australia’s beaches are synonymous with wide-open spaces, white sand and cool blue oceans – the perfect backdrop to watch the sun go down.
 But they’re not the only places you can enjoy sunsets.

-There’s lots of other magnificent locations, here are our top picks for the best spots to pull up a pew and take it all in.
+There are lots of other magnificent locations, here are our top picks for the best spots to pull up a pew and take it all in.

 1. Stenhouse Bay, Dhilba Guuranda-Innes National Park